-- 1. Hand out one chocolate chip cookie to each pair of girls. - 2.
-Ask the girls to guess how many chocolate chips there are in each cookie. - Give the girls a set amount of time to try to get as many chocolate chips out of the cookie using their hands and the toothpicks provided.
-Place the extracted chocolate chips on a piece of paper towel. - 4.
-Once the time is up, ask the girls to count the number of chocolate chips on the paper towel. - 5.
-Ask the girls to take note of the condition of the cookie after they have taken out all the chocolate chips.
+- 1. Hand out one chocolate chip cookie to each pair of youth. - 2.
+Ask the youth to guess how many chocolate chips there are in each cookie. - 3.
+Give the youth a set amount of time to try to get as many chocolate chips out of the cookie using their hands and the toothpicks provided.
+Place the extracted chocolate chips on a piece of paper towel.

+- chocolate chip cookies

+- toothpicks

+- paper towel

+- 4. Once the time is up, ask the youth to count the number of chocolate chips on the paper towel. - 5.
+Ask the youth to take note of the cookie's condition after taking out all the chocolate chips.
 Has the cookie crumbled?
 Is it still intact?
-Most of the girls should notice that all that is left are crumbs.
-Ask the girls if they can put the cookie back to the way it was. - 6.
-Have a discussion about how mining different resources (e.g. coal, fossil fuels) can have a negative impact on the environment. - 7.
+Most of the youth should notice that all that is left are crumbs.
+Ask the youth if they can return the cookie to the way it was. - 6.
+Have a discussion about how mining different resources (e.g. coal, fossil fuels) can hurt the environment. - 7.
 Repeat this activity with another chocolate chip cookie.
-Ask the girls to carefully take out as many chocolate chips as possible without causing a lot of damage to the cookie.
+Ask the youth to carefully take out as many chocolate chips as possible without causing a lot of damage to the cookie.
 After 4 minutes, discuss the results.
 Compare the number of chocolate chips extracted and the condition of the cookie this time to the previous time.

 Consider the pros and cons of mining for natural resources.
-What are the effects of trying to extracting things (e.g. drilling for oil, mining for coal, etc.)?
+What are the effects of trying to extract things (e.g. drilling for oil, mining for coal, etc.)?
 Is the environment harmed when humans are trying to obtain these natural resources?